How To Safely Send Your Nudes

 - Scott Pruitt was confirmed by the Senate to be EPA chief despite fierce opposition from environmentalists and concerns over conflicts of interest.

-- Erik Prince, Betsy DeVos's brother and Blackwater founder, is setting up a private army for China, sources tell BuzzFeed News.
+- The White House denied reports it was mobilizing 100,000 National Guard troops for immigration raids, but officials confirm there was a draft of the plan.

-- 20th Century Fox apologized for spreading fake news stories about Donald Trump and Lady Gaga to promote it's film, "A Cure for Wellness."
+- 20th Century Fox apologized for spreading fake news stories about Donald Trump and Lady Gaga to promote its film "A Cure for Wellness."